-- Donate Your Time: Probably one of the best things to do is volunteer your time.
+- Donate Your Time: Probably one of the best things to do is to volunteer your time.
 Wrap gifts for others.
 Help out at a homeless shelter.
 Collect canned foods for the local food drive.
-Giving back is what the holidays are all about!\
+Giving back is what the holidays are all about!

 - Get Moving: Sitting around feeling sorry for yourself only feeds negative thinking.
 Get moving – preferably outdoors.
 Walk the mall.
 Go hiking.
 Plan a ski trip.

 - See the Nutcracker: Or any other holiday play.
 Plenty of high schools or local organizations put on plays with singing and dancing.
 Plus, the tickets are affordable and easy to get.

 - Decorate Your Home: Put up a tree.
 String lights outdoors.
 Listen to holiday music.
 Decorating requires time and energy, which is a good distraction and sets a more positive tone in the home.